yousefalsatouf/BeCode-Training/02-the-hill/02-character-manager/README.md

 ### HTTP requests

 This project ask you to perform HTTP Request.
-It is recommended to use [axios](https://github.com/axios/axios).
-To do so you can install it with:
+It is recommended to use [axios](https://github.com/axios/axios) to do so you can install it with:

 ```bash
 npm install --save axios